 Possibility Of Reduced Iron Content

 Eliminating red meat from your diet may also rob you of the opportunity of getting enough iron.
-Iron is vital in our bodies as it helps with many functions.
+Iron is vital in our bodies as it delivers oxygen to body tissues as part of hemoglobin and helps with many functions.
 Some of these include maintaining general energy and focus, the immune system, and regulating the body temperature (3).

 The Pros And Cons Of Following A Vegetarian Diet